deltaDAO/mvg-portal/content/pages/privacy/en.md

 **Retention period:**

-deltaDAO discloses your wallet address by transmitting it to a smart contract stored in machine-readable format permanently on-chain on the Gaia-X testnet to enable an immutable audit trail.
+deltaDAO discloses your wallet address and public key by transmitting it to a smart contract stored in machine-readable format permanently on-chain on the Gaia-X testnet to enable an immutable audit trail.

 ## 4.3 Publish functionality

-When you publish a data service, we collect your wallet address and author name and disclose it by transmitting it to a smart contract stored on the Gaia-X testnet.
-Please note that your wallet address will be linked to your given name.
-Please also note that you can use a pseudonym as the author&#39;s name.
+When you publish a data service, we collect your wallet address and public key and disclose it by transmitting it to a smart contract stored on the Gaia-X testnet.

 **Purpose:**

-We need to process your wallet address to link your publication to your wallet address.
-We process your name to enable search and filtering functionality on our portal demonstrator.
-The transaction containing your wallet address and author name will be stored permanently on-chain on the Gaia-X testnet so that you can prove data service ownership and data service sales.
+We need to process your public key and wallet address to link your publication to your wallet address.
+The transaction containing your wallet address and public key will be stored permanently on-chain on the Gaia-X testnet so that you can prove data service ownership and data service sales.

 **Legal basis:**